-Here you can learn about the book I’m working on, as well as my other research projects and publications.
+Here you can learn about the book, as well as my other research projects and publications.

 You can download my CV here.